berniris/DC-Pawlitics/README.md

 Ideally, I would like the user to be able to register for an account which will assign them a portal where they can add and delete favorite cats to view later.
 The registration form will require them to select a username and password for return visits.

 # Technologies:
-Node
+1. Node
+2. Express.js
+ * Package Modules:
-Express.js (Package Modules: PG-Promise - makes creating apps with Node & SQL simpler, Morgan - provides us with more useful errors for speedier debugging, EJS - templating language for creating markup in express, Method Override
+ ** PG-Promise - makes creating apps with Node & SQL simpler ** Morgan - provides us with more useful errors for speedier debugging ** EJS - templating language for creating markup in express ** Method Override
+ ** Body Parser
-PostgreSQL
+3. PostgreSQL

 # Install Instructions:
 Clone the repo and once in the folder *npm i* to install dependencies.
 Run the command *npm run dev* to